President & CEO: Laura Ospina-Knight

 Director of Finance: Rosanna Medrano

-With over eight years of experience in the nonprofit sector, Rosanna Medrano has dedicated her career to managing the accounting side of various organizations.
+With over nine years of experience in the nonprofit sector, Rosanna Medrano has dedicated her career to managing the accounting side of various organizations.
 Currently, she is a key team member at United Way, where she oversees financial operations, including overhead revenue and expenses, federal and local grant management, and United Way-raised funding toward community partners.
 She ensures accurate reporting and financial management.

 Prior to joining United Way, Rosanna worked at a nonprofit organization in New York City focused on senior services, where her primary responsibilities included grant management and financial oversight.
 Her extensive experience in handling grants has equipped her with a keen eye for detail and a deep understanding of nonprofit funding mechanisms.